+2 hours ahead

 Who wouldn’t want to be out on the islands maddest boat parties, having entry to the best clubs and enjoying hours of open bars?
 If you want to go when Napa is at its peak then book your clubbing holiday for July and unleash the party animal within you!
 Enjoy pure party paradise until the season ends in early September, but as the island never sleeps, lads and girls are always guaranteed a good time regardless of the time of year.

-These are all the airports in the UK which have flights to Ayia Napa 2020:
+These are all the airports in the UK you can fly to Ayia Napa from with Jet2 for Summer 2022:

 Before you head out to Cyprus, make sure you have adequate travel and medical insurance.
 Although it’s not a substitute for insurance, it is also a good idea to get yourself a free European Health Insurance Card (EHIC) before you head out to Ayia Napa.
 It potentially entitles you to any medical treatment should it be necessary during your trip (whilst Great Britain is part of the EU) so don’t forget it when you’re packing.
 It’s worth noting that the EHIC will not cover you if you require ongoing medical treatment, so if you take medication long term be sure to bring enough with you in case there are any unforeseen delays to your flight home.